 Indeed, the bias towards design challenges has been reinforced in Cambodia by transnational efforts to improve domestic governance through the introduction of the “Sustainable Development Goals” (SDGs).
-The 17 SDGs, which were deemed better designed that their predecessors, the Millennium Development Goals (MDGs), and are expected to work in synergistically with each other.
-For these reasons practitioners and scholars are now focused on how to best “implement them” rather than interrogate their inherent paradoxes (Cashore et al. 2019).
-These global dimensions play out in the Cambodian discourse.
+The 17 SDGs, which were deemed better designed than their predecessors, the Millennium Development Goals (MDGs), and are expected to work in synergistically with each other.
+For these reasons practitioners and scholars are now focused on how to best “implement them” without interrogating their possible inherent paradoxes (Cashore et al. 2019).
+These global dimensions also play out in the Cambodian discourse.
 For example, with leader Hun Sen has explained that the government would better design economic land concession policies to create synergies with livelihoods and equality by drawing on, and implementing, the SDGs (VOA Cambodia 2013).

 Transnational Influence on The Cambodian Forest Sector

-Period 1995-1999
+Please be aware that the following interventions belong to the Period 1995-1999

-This broader context about the way in which transnational actors have both attempted to address, and been relied upon, to promote growth through “good governance” is key for understanding how transnational actors, led by the World Bank came to focus on improving challenges in Cambodia’s forest sector over the last 20 years (Billon 2002, 2000).
+This broader context about the way in which transnational actors have both attempted to address, and been relied upon, to promote growth through “good governance” is key for understanding how transnational actors, including the World Bank came to focus on improving challenges in Cambodia’s forest sector over the last 20 years (Billon 2002, 2000).
 Similar to broad macro efforts, the World Bank championed “sustainable forest management” in Cambodia with which to foster economic growth in ways that attempted to create synergies among a variety of other good governance subcomponents including administrative resources with which to promote local rights to resources, legality compliance initiatives under the auspices of “anti-corruption” efforts, and forest dependent communities through poverty alleviation.
-This backdrop explains the World Bank’s emphasis in fostering large-scale timber concessions which were asserted to foster economic growth, sustained yield forest management and generate stable sources of tax revenues.
+This backdrop explains the World Bank’s support for large-scale timber concessions, which were asserted to foster economic growth, sustained yield forest management, and generate stable sources of tax revenues.

 However, resulting empirical evidence found that this approach had countervailing impacts on other good governance components, such as livelihoods, transparency, inclusion, and balance.
-In particular, “cut and run” practices of the companies, unexpected declines in tax revenue, and associated conflicts between the concessions and local people, much resulting from the marginalization of rural forest dependent communities , Shifting course, the World Bank and other transnational actors felt that the Cambodian government had gone too fast and too far, so that it was fostering “unsustainable” development.
-Facing pressure from the World Bank and other donors, the Cambodia Government, demonstrating “strong state” capacity by initiate a ban on all logging in forest concessions (Government of Cambodia 2001b).
+In particular, “cut and run” practices of the companies, conflicts between the concessions and local people, much resulting from the marginalization of rural forest dependent communities , and unexplained declines in national tax revenues from the concessions, the World Bank and other transnational actors shifted course.
+Facing pressure from the World Bank and other donors, the Cambodia Government, initiated a ban on all logging in forest concessions (Government of Cambodia 2001b).
 The idea was to stop overharvesting, and “buy time” for more responsible development that would take into account sustainable yields and incorporate other good governance components.
-The result, however, was a predictable drain in investment as the vast majority of timber companies, facing no prospects for meaningful fibre supply, vacated the country.
+The result, however, was that the vast majority of timber companies, facing no prospects for meaningful fibre supply, vacated the country.

-Period 1999-2005
+Please be aware that the following interventions belong to the Period 1999-2005

 These developments caused the transnational actors to head back to the design drawing board (World Bank 2004).
 In the beginning 2000s, the World Bank and other donors encouraged the Cambodia government to reform the forest administrative system (Government of Cambodia 2001a, RGC 2000, 2001d, b, c, 2002) by fostering “good governance” subcomponents of “inclusion”, “openness” and “transparency” and “balance” by “decentralization” including as a means to include local communities in forest management (Government of Cambodia 2003, Nathan and Boon 2003).

+Please be aware that the following interventions belong to the period 2005 onwards